Xabaril/BeatPulse/README.md

 ## Cache responses

-Beatpulse can cache its responses.
+BeatPulse can cache its responses.
 There are two cache modes:

 1. By using HTTP Headers.
 Using this model beatpulse adds a `Cache-Control` header with a value of  `public, max-age=xxx`.
 It is up to user agents to honor this header.
 2. In-memory.
 Using this model beatpulse stores the previous response and returns if the cache duration time has not elapsed.